HISTORY AND CONTEXT:

 The #1 Question Campaign is ongoing.
 Long-term sustainability has been elusive, however, because of lack of long-term funding sources and changing leadership.
 Grass root and community organization involvement has decreased and the focus has changed somewhat, yet the campaign's "Is it good for the children?" message was so "sticky", it is still highly recognized in the Kansas City area.

-As told by Jim Caccamo, former Executive Director for the Partnership for Children, to Valorie Carson, research associate for the KU Work Group for Health Promotion and Community Development.
+As told by Jim Caccamo, former Executive Director for the Partnership for Children, to Valorie Carson, research associate for the KU Center for Community Health and Development.
 Context and history were obtained from Francisco, V.T.
 (1999).
 Evaluation Report for the #1 Question Campaign of the Partnership for Children.
 Lawrence, Kansas: University of Kansas.